eininondumak/S.TASER/README.md

 |3|Information retrieval|client.smartthings.com/devices/status|deviceId|
 |4|Information retrieval|client.smartthings.com/presentation|deviceId|

-\* captured files are in the Scenario 2 folder.
+\* captured network data files are in the Scenario 2 folder.

-#### 3. Recovery of deleted tag's information
+#### 3. Recovery of deleted tag information

 In this study, the identification information of deleted tags is recovered as follows, and implemented in the tag_parser.py of S.TAGER.

-The recovery process combines information that still exists after deletion, excluding methods such as SQLite WAL carving.
+The recovery process combines information that still exists after deletion, excluding carving data such as SQLite WAL carving.

 1. Identification of the deleted Tag's deviceId
 The deviceIds of all registered tags are stored in internalsettings.db, and remain even if the user deletes a tag.
 The deviceIds of live tags are found in DataLayerData.db.
-The presence of a deleted tag is determined by comparing the values between internalsettings.db and DataLayerData.db (handled by the search_deletedTag function).
+The presence of a deleted tag is determined by comparing the values between these databases (handled by the search_deletedTag function).

-2. Recovery of Deleted Tag Information
+2. Recovery of deleted Tag Information
-When a deleted deviceId is found, the get_tag_information function attempts to recover it using the following methods:
+When a deleted deviceId is found, the 'get_tag_information' function attempts to recover it using the following methods:

 * Check DataLayerData_core.db, which contains the same information as DataLayerData.db, to find the presence of the deleted deviceId.
 * Search PersistentLogData.db to locate the deletion logs of the tag and recover the information.